JosephJohncross/HNGX-stage_two/README.md

 ## 👋 End Note <br>

-Did I missed something..? or you have any idea which could be added and will make it better, feel free to contribute I will definitely add that.
+Did I missed something..? or you have any idea what could be added that will make it better, feel free to contribute I will definitely add that.

 The source code of each files, are well documented using the standard python docstring approach.